braice/MuMuDVB/doc/README.txt

 MuMuDVB is a program that redistributes streams from DVB (Digital Television) on a network (also called IPTV) using multicasting or HTTP unicast.
 It can multicast a whole DVB transponder by assigning each channel a different multicast IP.
+It detects the different services present, rewrite the main DVB tables to show clients only the right stream in each group.

 Website
 ~~~~~~~